HassanSherwani/Topic_Modeling_concepts/README.md

 # Topic_Modeling_concepts
-Key concepts of topic modeling and their codes
+Key concepts of topic modeling with codes

 # Dataset
 Data collected on multiple powertrain technologies such as electric vehicle, hybrid electric vehicle, fuel cells vehicles and internal combusion engine(traditional vehicles) patent.
 We have made a text analysis on these technologies and performed topic modeling.